ZecHub/zechub/free2z/free2zpage.md

 Our latest content is below:

-- The latest ZecWeekly newsletter <embed: https://zechub.substack.com/>
+- The latest ZecWeekly newsletter:
 - The latest zl;dr, a weekly Zcash show:
 - The latest episode of our podcast:
 - Our wiki-site with tons of information on Zcash & ZEC: